getoptimum/docs/docs/guides/04-experiments.md

 # Common Experiments

-Once your OptimumP2P network is running (see [Parameters](./03-parameters.md)), you can try different experiments to understand **performance, reliability, and scaling behavior**.
+Once your Optimum Network is running (see [Parameters](./03-parameters.md)), you can try different experiments to understand **performance, reliability, and scaling behavior**.

 > **Before You Begin:**
 > Make sure you’ve read: